Canop/dysk/website/docs/index.md

 # JSON

-`lfs --json` outputs the result as JSON which can be used for your own scripts or programs.
+`dysk --json` outputs the result as JSON which can be used for your own scripts or programs.

 ![screen](img/json-jq-tour.png)